 Do you not know that you are the temple of God and that the Spirit of God dwells in you?1 Corinthians 3:16

-The atonement is in your whole body, including your spirit which will be renewed once Holy Spirit comes inside you
+The atonement is in our whole body, including our spirit, which Holy Spirit will renew once He comes inside you.

 “And when he has made an end of atoning for the Holy Place, the tabernacle of meeting, and the altar, he shall bring the live goat.Leviticus 16:20

-As soon as a person believes that Jesus died for their sins, sickness and torments (propitiation and atonement), there is covenantal atonement and the New Covenant comes into effect.
+There is covenantal atonement when a person believes that Jesus died for their sins, sickness, and torments.
+Immediately the New Covenant comes into effect.

 A. We are the Righteousness of Christ.